Ajay-Aryan/Stock_Price_Prediction/README.md

 ## Future Work

 Currently, only the stock data for one company (AAP) is used for prediction.
 In future iterations, data for all companies will be incorporated to build a more comprehensive model.
+As well, it is likely this project will be updated with various models to compare their success against the naive prediction.

 ## Contributing